Study: Philippines a global hot spot for online child abuse

 In 90 cases involving 381 victims from 2011 to 2017, 43 victims were abused from two months to four years.
 The period of abuse for the others was not known, according to the study.

-It said victims have an average age of 11 years, with the youngest less than 1 year old.
-Another unsettling finding was that nearly half of the abuses was arranged by the parents or other relatives of the victims.
+It said victims are an average age of 11 years, with the youngest less than 1 year old.
+Nearly half of the abuses were arranged by the parents or other relatives of the victims.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.